18F/18f.gsa.gov/_posts/2015-05-01-pair-programming-why-two-heads-are-better-than-one.md

 - developer
 - coding
 - how we work
 excerpt: "At 18F, we frequently use pair programming, a technique where two developers work together on one screen.
-We asked two developers at 18F how they pair program and why they find it useful."
+We asked two developers at 18F how they pair program, and why they find it useful."
 description: "At 18F, we frequently use pair programming, a technique where two developers work together on one screen.
-We asked two developers at 18F how they pair program and why they find it useful."
+We asked two developers at 18F how they pair program, and why they find it useful."
 image: /assets/blog/pair-programming/pair-programming.jpg
 ---